 Tokyo 2020 Olympic Climbing Explained in Two Minutes

 Sport Climbing is at the Olympics for the first time at Tokyo 2020 (held in 2021).
 The event takes places August 3rd-6th at the purpose built Aomi Urban Sports Park in in the Tokyo Bay Area.
-There are 20 competitors starting in the qualifying rounds for each gender category – narrowed down to six who will go to finals.
+There are 20 competitors starting in the qualifying rounds for each gender category – narrowed down to eight who will go to finals.

 When Is Climbing On At The Olympics?